-Single moms in rural areas face great hardships without schooling or job training (one mother had her child die in her arms because she lacked the few dollars for the medicine that would have saved her child).
+Single moms in rural areas face great hardships without schooling or job skills training.
+One mother had her child die in her arms because she lacked the few dollars for the medicine that would have saved her child.

 Poverty forces young teens from their homes because they are orphaned or there is not enough food for them and their younger siblings.
 Young men cannot find jobs because they have no job skills, and this hopelessness produces a high suicide rate among 14- to 19-year-olds in this area.
 They fall into despair, turn to drink, drugs and crime, with death often the result.
 Young girls also have little choice; they can work as “house help” where they care for children, collect wood, carry water, cook, and clean or they can marry.